 The official currency is the Lebanese Pound (LBP), which is divided into 100 Piastres.
-The Lebanese Pound is locally known as the 'Lira'.
+The Lebanese Pound is locally known as the Lira.
 ATM machines are widely available in Lebanon except in isolated towns and cash can be withdrawn from banks during business hours.
-Credits cards are widely used and travellers checks in US dollars are accepted at major exchange offices.
+Credits cards are widely used.

 Currency Exchange Rates